Conte, Guardiola brace for Boxing Day football baptisms - Capital Sports

 While the former Barcelona and Bayern Munich coach appreciates the novelty of Christmas football, he is preparing for his side’s match at bottom club Hull City by pretending it is a regular fixture.

-“This is my first year here and people say that at Christmas you have to be focused, because at home you celebrate with dinner and lunch, and we have to be prepared,” Guardiola said.
+“This is my first year here and people say that at Christmas you have to be focused, because at home you celebrate with dinner and lunch, and we have to be prepared,” said Guardiola, whose side trained as usual on Sunday.

-“We are going to train on the 25th in the afternoon and travel to Hull to play on the 26th.
-We will prepare for the game as if it was not Christmas time or Boxing Day.”

 Arsenal slipped to fourth, nine points off the pace, after their loss at the Etihad Stadium, which followed hot on the heels of a 2-1 defeat at Everton.